 Timeline of the Industrial Revolution

-The world has witnessed three transformative Industrial Revolutions that reshaped societies and economies from mechanisation, to electricity and automation and mass production.
-We are currently living in the fourth Industrial Revolution, which is dominated by digitisation.
+The world has witnessed at least three transformative Industrial Revolutions that reshaped societies and economies from mechanisation, to electricity and automation and mass production.
+Arguably, we are currently living in the fourth Industrial Revolution.

 Pre-Industrial Era (1700-1760)